erikdubois/Solus/README.md

 #1 Software installation

-We start the installation script of all the needed software in the same way as above.
+We start the installation script of all the needed software.

 	- ./install-all-needed-software-at-once-latest.sh
-	- ...

 Do not forget to type "./" in front of the name.